MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ---
 title: Surface Management Portal
-description: Discover how the Surface Management Portal, integrated within the Microsoft Intune admin center, offers a centralized platform to efficiently manage, monitor, and maintain Surface devices at scale, ensuring compliance and streamlined support. ms.service: surface ms.localizationpriority: medium
+description: Discover how the Surface Management Portal, integrated within the Microsoft Intune Admin Center, offers a centralized platform to efficiently manage, monitor, and maintain Surface devices at scale, ensuring compliance and streamlined support.
+ms.service: surface
+ms.localizationpriority: medium
 author: coveminer
 ms.author: chauncel
 ms.topic: how-to
-ms.date: 08/22/2024
+ms.date: 08/28/2024
 ms.reviewer: rohitmannan
 manager: frankbu
 appliesto:
 - Windows 10
 - Windows 11
 ms.collection: essentials-manage
 ---

 # Surface Management Portal overview

-The Surface Management Portal, integrated into the Microsoft Intune admin center, provides a centralized platform to manage and monitor Surface devices at scale.
+The Surface Management Portal, integrated into the Microsoft Intune Admin Center, provides a centralized platform to manage and monitor Surface devices at scale.
 It offers end-to-end visibility, allowing you to address issues before they escalate.

 With the Surface Management Portal, you can: